IDEALLab/design_embeddings_jmd_2016/README.md

 ./hp-opt/hp_<example name>_<noise scale>.ini
 ```

-We use [pySMAC](http://pysmac.readthedocs.io/en/latest/#) for hyperparameter optimization of kernel PCA and autoencoders
+We use [pySMAC](http://pysmac.readthedocs.io/en/latest/#) for hyperparameter optimization of kernel PCA and autoencoders.

 The code is licensed under the MIT license.
 Feel free to use all or portions for your research or related projects so long as you provide the following citation information: